 Failure to comply with these mandatory reporting requirements constitutes negligence per se, as the statute is designed to prevent the exact harm that abuse victims may suffer.
 In this context, the failure of an entity to report known or suspected abuse to DHS can be considered a direct and proximate cause of continued abuse and resulting harm, including both mental anguish and physical injury to the victim.

-Oklahoma Statute of Limitation in Sex Abuse Cases
+Oklahoma Statute of Limitations in Sex Abuse Cases

 Calculating Settlement Amounts in Sex Abuse Cases in Oklahoma